Lost & Found

 Feral cats, also called ‘community cats’ cannot be picked up or handled by humans.
 They are also not social enough to be placed in a typical home situation.
 The best option for these cats is to be Trap-Neutered-Returned (TNR).
 TNR is a method of humanely controlling feral cat populations.
 The cats are safely trapped, spayed or neutered, vaccinated, and receive an ear-tip (a small notch on the cat’s left ear that confirms that he/she has been sterilized).
 Feral cats are then returned to their original location.

 We do not have the resources to trap a cat for you, but can assist with the spay/neuter of a feral cat once they have been trapped.
-We are also able to loan humane traps on a limited basis.

 If you are interested in learning more about TNR or would like TNR assistance, please contact us using the form below.